-Built in 1722 for the Pelham Family, who owned it until 1947, and set in Stanmer Park – the City’s largest park – it’s the perfect venue for all seasons.
+Stanmer can trace its history back to 1722, and earlier.
+Built for the Pelham Family, who owned it until 1947, and set in Stanmer Park – the City’s largest park – Stanmer House is the perfect venue for all seasons.
 Stanmer Park is located near Brighton and consists of 5,000 hectares of wooded and open land.
 It is mainly open access for walking.
 The village, with its flint-knapped cottages, was built in the mid-eighteenth century by the Earls of Chichester.

 The knapped flint church is Grade 2 listed and has a particularly special interior with original carvings and fittings.
 It was built in 1838, but records of a church here go back to the 13th century and it has been a place of worship since the 8th century.
 Although now declared ‘redundant’, under licence from the Diocese and with prior consent the Church may be used for events such as wedding blessings and funerals.

 Now part of the Proud Group, ‘Proud Country House’ has been recently restored and sensitively modernised, with a large private garden and marquee; a unique venue just a stone’s throw from the hustle and bustle of the City of Brighton and Hove.

 With a long history linking us with Prime Ministers, Earls and Bishops, we have also welcomed HRH The Duke OF Edinburgh to the Estate.